 4. Limit your gardening days to cool or cloudy days and venture out in the afternoon when the pollen count in the air is generally lower.

 5. Jump in the shower immediately after gardening and wash your hair to remove trapped allergens.
 Change into fresh clothes afterwards.

 6. Arm yourself for the hayfever season by eating good food.
 Opt for lots of fruit and veg, which are high in immune-boosting vitamin C. Reducing the dairy content of your diet is also a good idea, as dairy products can really block up the mucous membranes in the nose.

 7. Curb the caffeine and opt for anti-inflammatory green or white tea if your nasal passages are pouring.
 Caffeine triggers histamine release

 8. Spread a little barrier balm (such as coconut oil) around the edge of each nostril to trap or block pollen.
 Reapply each time you blow your nose.

 9. Try a herbal helper such as A.Vogel Pollinosan tablets, a natural remedy containing seven tropical herbs that work on all the symptoms of hayfever and allergic rhinitis, without the drowsy side effects associated with some hayfever medication.

 10. Avoid gardening when the pollen count is at its highest.
 Keep an eye on the pollen count in your area, this can help give you an indication of which days are going to be less of a nightmare for you than others.
-To help you to avoid pollen hotspots, download our FREE A.Vogel Hayfever Pollen Forecast App.
+To help you to avoid pollen hotspots, visit our 5 day pollen forecsat page.